CartoDB/carto-vl/docs/guides/10-add-legends.md

 ### Get legend data

-Since the `ramp` expression is the root expression of a styling property (in this case, `color`) it can be accessed directly with `layer.viz.color.getLegendData()`.
+In the map above, the `ramp` expression is the root expression of the styling property `color`.
+Therefore, it can be accessed directly with `layer.viz.color.getLegendData()`.

-**Note:**
-If styling isn't tied directly to a styling property, you will need to use a [variable](/developers/carto-vl/guides/Glossary/#variables).
-We will explore that method in detail in the [Add Widgets](/developers/carto-vl/guides/add-widgets/) guide.

 Add the following code to your map right under `layer.addTo(map)` and before the closing `</script>` tag.
 Take a look through the inline comments describing the different steps to place the legend content when a map is loaded.